nashcontrol/bounty-monitor/README.md

 # Bounty Monitor
-Leverage certificate transparency live feed to monitor for newly issued subdomain cerficates, for domains participating in bug bounty programs
+Leverage certificate transparency live feed to monitor for newly issued subdomain certificates (last 90 days, configurable), for domains participating in bug bounty programs

 ### Installation
 The script was tested on Python2.7 and python3.6